 Through a variety of roles, Josephine Goube is a tireless campaigner for migrant entrepreneurs and women in tech.
 Techfugees works within the tech industry to coordinate a tech-based solution to the refugee crisis.

 Diamond Logistics CEO, Kate Lester, places great focus on developing young and dynamic people to help them on their way to success.
-She mentors and guides small business owners to help them to get the best from their businesses, often using her own business’ resources to do so.
+She mentors and guides small business owners to help them to get the best from their businesses, often using her own business’s resources to do so.

 Sir Keith Mills